LVH-IT/TwitchCategoryChangeDetector/README.md

 You can call the application whatever you want.
 For "OAuth Redirect URLs" just use "http://localhost" or something, as this value is irrelevant.
 For the Category you should choose "Application Integration"
 You will then get a client id and a client secret for the application you created.
 You need to put both of these into your config.json file.

-You are now done and you can use quickstart.bat to start monitoring a twitch channel.
+You are now done and you can use quickstart script to start monitoring a twitch channel.
 When it asks you wether to get a new Token, just type "y" to get one.
 In case it fails to get a Token go to the "Solving errors" section down below.

 ### Flags you can use
 * **-s** :   accepts the name of the twitch channel (ex: -s xqcow), default is xqcow